inukshuk/edtf.js/README.md

 ### EDTF / ISO 8601-2
 EDTF.js fully implements [EDTF](http://www.loc.gov/standards/datetime)
-levels 0, 1, and 2 as specified by WD 2016-02-16 of ISO 8601-2 with
+levels 0, 1, and 2 as specified by ISO 8601-2 with the following
-the following exceptions (as raised by the EDTF community):

-1. Symbols for unknown and open dates in intervals have been switched:
-   `*` makes more sense to represent an open date because it is often used as a wildcard to match "all" or "everything".
-Also, when an interval is blank, it suggessts "incomplete" or "unknown".

-2. "Before or after" is redundant and has been removed.
-It is covered by "One of a Set", e.g., `[1760-12..]` which means "December 1760 or some later month."
+exceptions:

-3. Seasons in intervals are supported at the experimental/non-standard level 3.
+1. Seasons in intervals are supported at the experimental/non-standard level 3.

 ### ES6